|

 The hills north of Boundary Peak look far too barren to support any animals larger than a chipmunk.
 Yet, ride deep into this high desert along the Nevada/California border, and you'll find cool springs, a few emerald meadows--and the wildest mustang herd in North America

 Track wild horses and relive the old west in the seldom visited Pizona area of the lnyo National Forest.
 From a central meadow camp, riders will track the mustangs in their natural pinyon forest habitat.
 Observe and photograph present day herds and wildflowers.
 Enjoy spectacular sunsets of the Sierra and White Mountains while the cook prepares dinner over an open fire.
 Later, around the campfire, our experienced tracker guides will, share their knowledge of the wild horses and other wildlife.
 Learn about the social behavior of the horses and their current struggle.
-This is a trip for those who would like to experience the life of a cowboy out on the range.
-An active, riding trip for people of all ages and riding levels.
-The group will operate from base camp and will ride out each day to the open range by high mountains.
-Don't miss four days of hospitality, home cooking and the thrill of Western life.

 The scenery is spectacular and if you haven't experienced camping in this part of California, you will be pleasantly surprised.
 The vistas of the Sierra from Yosemite to Mt.
 Whitney to the west and of Boundary Peak and the White.